taylor-west/bio_465_structure_function/README.md

 ## Setup
-- Install [Miniconda](https://docs.conda.io/projects/miniconda/en/latest/miniconda-install.html) if you don't already have it
+- download and install [Miniconda](https://docs.conda.io/projects/miniconda/en/latest/miniconda-install.html) if you don't already have it
-- run `conda create --name <env> --file requirements.txt && conda activate <env>`
+- add conda to PATH (if necessary)

-### If not using arm64 architecture
+- create a new conda environement with the target by running `conda create --name <env>` (replace `<env>` with your desired environment name)
-- create a new conda environement by running `conda create --name <env>`
+   - you can create the environment with the dependencies found in `requirements.txt` pre-installed by running `conda create --name <env> --file requirements.txt`
-- activate this environment with `conda activate <env>`
+- activate the conda environment `conda activate <env>`
-- install the following packages:
+- install the necessary conda packages manually if needed
    - `conda install python`
    - `conda install requests`
    - `conda install numpy`